 My Story

-From a person in desperate need of help now providing support and guidance back to the community.
+From a person in desperate need of help, to now providing support and guidance back to the community.

 It has not always been this way for me.
-For a long time, I needed that very same help and support that I am now offering to others.
-I have been the homeless person you see in the shop doorway, the addict, the alcoholic, the hopeless case that had made so many bad decisions that there was surely no way back.
+For a long time I needed that very same help and support that I am now offering to others.
+I have been the homeless person you see in the shop doorway, the addict, the alcoholic, the hopeless case that had made so many bad decisions that they were sure there no way back from.

 "I made these terrible decisions in my life in order to block out the pain I was feeling inside..."